Explore Our Bill Payment Services:

 4. Lucky Igbinedion – Net Worth: $190 Million

-The son of Chief Gabriel Igbinedion, Lucky Igbinedion served as the governor of Edo State from 1999 to 2007.
+The son of Chief Gabriel Igbinedion, Lucky Igbinedion, served as the governor of Edo State from 1999 to 2007.
 He reportedly amassed significant wealth during and after his time in office, and his estimated net worth is around $190 million.
 Though controversies surrounded his post-governorship period, his family background and involvement in both politics and private businesses have kept him among the wealthiest in Edo.

 He is involved in real estate, hospitality, and investments both locally and abroad.